 Medical therapy is usually only an option for the treatment of un-ruptured intracranial aneurysms.
 Strategies include smoking cessation and blood pressure control.
-These are the only factors that have been shown to have a significant effect on aneurysm formation, growth, and/or rupture.
-You and your doctor can work together to design an individualized smoking cessation program that is both practical and feasible for your lifestyle.
-In addition, if you suffer from high blood pressure, your doctor may choose to start you on an anti-hypertensive (blood pressure lowering) medication and/or diet and exercise program.
+These are the only factors that have been shown to have a significant effect on aneurysm formation, growth and/or rupture.
+Both patient and doctor can work together to design an individualized smoking cessation program that is both practical and feasible for the patient's lifestyle.
+In addition, if suffering from high blood pressure, the doctor may choose to start you on an anti-hypertensive (blood pressure lowering) medication and/or diet and exercise program.
 Finally, periodic radiographic imaging (either MRA, CT scan or conventional angiography) may be recommended at intervals to monitor the size and/or growth of the aneurysm.
 Because the mechanisms of aneurysm rupture are incompletely understood, and because even aneurysms of very small size may rupture, the role of serial imaging for cerebral aneurysm is undefined.

 An aneurysm is clipped through a craniotomy, which is a surgical procedure in which the brain and the blood vessels are accessed through an opening in the skull.
 After the aneurysm is identified, it is carefully dissected (separated) from the surrounding brain tissue.
 A small metal clip (usually made from titanium) is then applied to the neck (base) of the aneurysm.
 Aneurysm clips come in all different shapes and sizes, and the choice of a particular clip is based on the size and location of an aneurysm.
 The clip has a spring mechanism which allows the two "jaws" of the clip to close around either side of the aneurysm, thus occluding (separating) the aneurysm from the parent (origin) blood vessel.
 In the ideal clipping, normal blood vessel anatomy is physically restored by excluding the aneurysm sac from the cerebral circulation.